 Our Associate Priest: The Revd Sheila Walker

-We’ve been living in Devon for quite a while: my husband, Tim, most of his life, working with various branches of Lloyd’s Bank and playing jazz (and barn dance) all over the county and beyond.
-I came via Salisbury and London, following various jobs including teaching French, writing and editing – starting by anglicising the Living Bible – assorted roles with the Careers Service and most recently as a ‘casual’ librarian (read that how you will…)
+We arrived in Oxfordshire in September 2017, having lived in Devon for quite a while: my husband, Tim, most of his life, working with various branches of Lloyd’s Bank and playing jazz and barn dance all over the county and beyond.
+I came via Salisbury and London, following various jobs including teaching French, writing and editing – starting by anglicising the Living Bible – assorted roles with the Careers Service and as a ‘casual’ librarian (read that how you will…)

-My Christian journey really began in earnest at university in Exeter, where we were privileged to have a number of good speakers who encouraged us to explore the Bible’s teaching and think through what it meant for us.
-Since then, I’ve been involved with several different churches: most recently as a Reader with a team of twelve rural churches based in Ottery St Mary (of flaming tar barrels fame), then as Curate with four neighbouring churches: so spending Sundays negotiating narrow lanes, horses, tractors and convoys of cyclists is quite familiar!
+I was not brought up as a Christian; my journey really began in earnest at university in Exeter, where we were privileged to have a number of excellent speakers who encouraged us to explore the Bible’s teaching and think through what it meant for us.
+Since then, I’ve been involved with several different churches: as a Reader with a team of twelve rural churches based in Ottery St Mary (of flaming tar barrels fame), then as Curate with four neighbouring rural churches: so spending Sundays negotiating narrow lanes, horses, tractors and convoys of cyclists remains par for the course!

-Part of the reason for our coming to Oxfordshire is that my son and daughter live in Wallingford and Henley respectively, with the consequent threat/promise of three grandchildren to mind from time to time.
-We’re looking forward to being able to spend more time with them, as well as exploring the Chilterns: Tim has already acquired the relevant maps and we are enjoying the many walks we can do from our front door.
-We also enjoy painting, music and making curries (Tim); writing, puzzles and making flapjack (Sheila); reading and walking (both).
+Part of the reason for our coming to Oxfordshire is that my son and daughter live in Wallingford and Sonning Common respectively, with the consequent threat/promise of four grandchildren to keep us on our toes.
+It’s a real gift to be able to spend more time with them, as well as to explore the Chilterns: we love walking, and the wealth of footpaths is a constant temptation.

 Telephone: 0118 9724872